Tyrn/wei/the-insider-en.typ

 represented officials, peasants and artisans.
 They spun in front of the dial displaying  a blue  mountain.
-Bemish asked  why the  mountain was blue  and Kissur answered that was the mountain that stood above the sky and  had four colors - blue, red,  yellow and  orange.
-The blue side of the mountain faces the Earth - that's why sky  is blue.
+Bemish asked  why the  mountain was blue  and Kissur answered that was the mountain that stood above the sky and  had four colors---blue, red,  yellow and  orange.
+The blue side of the mountain faces the Earth---that's why sky  is blue.
 The orange side of  the mountain  faces the gods, hence the sky above the place where gods live is orange.

      This was a standard cultural program except  for the fact the  director